zg92/rollomatic/README.md

 ## How to set up

 Roll-o-Matic is powered by React and Sass and utilizes Firebase for data storage and user authorization.
-Aside from the source code and packages used to build Roll-o-Matic, the only additional step to run it is to set up (Firebase credentials)[https://firebase.google.com/].
+Aside from the source code and packages used to build Roll-o-Matic, the only additional step to run it is to set up [Firebase credentials](https://firebase.google.com/).
 Once credentials have been created, create a new `.js` file in the `src\utilities\` file called `admin-firebase.js` and create an exportable variable with your Firebase information:

 ```javascript
 export const firebaseConfig = {